ycrc/ycrc.github.io/docs/clusters/bouchet.md

 ## Announcing the Bouchet HPC Cluster

+!!! info "Bouchet Beta"
-The Bouchet HPC cluster will be available in beta Fall 2024.
+    The Bouchet HPC cluster is now available in beta for tightly coupled, parallel workloads.
+Please see the [Bouchet Beta Testing documentation](/clusters/bouchet_beta/) for more information.

 The first installation of nodes, approximately 4,000 direct-liquid-cooled cores, will be dedicated to tightly coupled parallel workflows, such as those run in the `mpi` partition on the Grace cluster.
 Later on this year we will be acquiring and installing a large number of general purpose compute nodes as well as GPU-enabled compute nodes.
 At that point Bouchet will be available to all Yale researchers for computational work involving low-risk data.